 - Punitive damages

-Occupational medicine and occupational therapy sound similar, but are very different practices.
-While occupational therapy is a specific type of care dealing with patients’ ability to perform daily tasks and activities, occupational medicine deals with all aspects of workplace safety and health, focusing on the prevention of health hazards on the job.
+Occupational Healthcare and occupational therapy sound similar, but are very different practices.
+While occupational therapy is a specific type of care dealing with patients’ ability to perform daily tasks and activities, occupational Healthcare deals with all aspects of workplace safety and health, focusing on the prevention of health hazards on the job.

 Occupational therapy is used for employees with a disability or injury to help them regain mobility, strength, and stamina used for daily activities.
 Occupational therapists are trained to provide preventative and corrective therapies and treatment plans to increase the quality of life.

-At Duke City Urgent Care, we provide a range of services related to the field of occupational medicine, including the treatment of injuries and illnesses, X-ray services, laboratory testing, bloodwork, employment physical examinations, and employment-related drug testing and screening.
+At Duke City Urgent Care, we provide a range of services related to the field of Occupational Healthcare, including the treatment of injuries and illnesses, X-ray services, laboratory testing, bloodwork, employment physical examinations, and employment-related drug testing and screening.